jmreed0112358/dependency-factory/README.md

 At first, the factory does not know about any dependences, we must register them before doing anything.

 Keep in mind that the registery internally is shared among all instances of the dependency factory.
-All instances of the dependency factory will know about all registered
+All instances of the dependency factory will know about all registered dependencies.

 ### Registering dependencies.
 To register a dependency, we give the factory a name, a path, and a type.